futuresuper/website/src/unit-prices.md

 title: "Unit Prices"
 layout: "layouts/unit-prices.html"
 data: unitPrices
-description: See the competitive performance of our funds over the short, medium and long term.
+description: See the competitive performance of our funds over the short, medium, and long term.
 faqCategory: "Investments and returns"
 alsoSee:
   - Performance and Returns